 Radioactive Materials and Radiation-Producing Equipment

-Research and educational activities that involve radioactive materials and/or equipment that produces ionizing radiation are conducted at American University within the allowances of the Nuclear Regulatory Commission, license number 08-08371-06.
+Research and educational activities that involve radioactive materials and/or equipment that produces ionizing radiation are conducted at American University within the allowances of the Nuclear Regulatory Commission (NRC), license number 08-08371-06.

-Questions about the acquisition or use of radioactive materials, radiation-producing equipment, or the Radiation Safety Plan should be directed to the Radiation Safety Officer, whose contact information can be found at the bottom of this page.
+Questions about the acquisition or use of radioactive materials, radiation-producing equipment, or the Radiation Safety Plan should be directed to the Radiation Safety Officer (RSO), whose contact information can be found under the Resources section.